 If you need help setting up your account, head to the respective help sections linked above or contact us - we're happy to help! :)

 1. Create a Budget for Your Project (optional)

 Before planning out your project, think about what roles and people are required to complete the project.
 Also think about the duration of your project and how many hours you will need per role.

 Then head over to your project and create a project budget.

 This step is optional, but scheduling will be a lot easier when you know how many hours you have available to work with.

-Turn on the Hours toggle to see how many hours your budget covers for each role.
+View the Project Dashboard in Time to see how many hours your budget covers for each role.

 In the above example we have set-up a new project where we estimated that we require 250h of design, 300h of development and 200h of project management.
-This gives a total $ budget of $38,100.
+This gives a total $ budget of $110,000.

 2. Build out Your Project Schedule